 Ilish is a fish related to the herring (also called hisla) that is one of Bangladesh’s main staple foods, and certainly its national fish.
 Being a large, oily and firm fish, it is ideal for staying intact in curries and competing with strong spices.
 Ilish production is a large part of Bangladesh’s economy, as it thrives in the local Bay of Bengal.
 However, the fish caught out in the open water is considered to be less tasty than those caught in the inland rivers and estuaries, where ilish also visit to spawn and feed on the fertile riverbeds.
 I couldn’t source any ilish where I live, so used mackerel, which, if the internet is to be believed, is an (almost) acceptable substitute.
 However, if I were operating under Bengali customs, then I really ought to have sent a man of the house to the market to purchase a daily supply of fresh fish to feed the household.
 Fresh fish brought straight to my kitchen every day?
 Sounds like a genius ritual to me!
 Although there are many dozens of famous Bangladeshi recipes using this beloved fish, I opted for one of the most revered (and, conveniently, one of the easiest): ilish sorshe.
 The base of the curry is prominently flavoured with mustard products (sorshe means mustard) and is formed by first frying mustard oil, flavoured with cumin seeds, a paste of mustard seeds, chilli powder and green chillies.
 The fish (usually cut crosswise into steaks) is added with water to this base of flavours and gently steamed, along with some optional vegetables (I chose some potato) to form an aromatic and watery sauce that is ideally sopped up with lots of fluffy white rice.
 While cooking this dish I was strongly reminded of an article that I read years ago about Bengali widows, who, after their husband dies, are customarily obliged to don a white sari and eliminate many food groups from their diets, including onion, garlic, red lentils, meat and fish, as well as restricting the number of meals they eat per day, therefore restricting them from meals such as sorshe ilish.
 This practice (now happily rare) was driven by an ancient Hindu belief that the widows were somehow responsible for their husbands’ deaths and must therefore live the rest of their years in dietary penance.
 A phrase the author (a great-granddaughter of one such widow) used to describe her newly restricted cooking has always stuck with me: “this food was bellied with comfort and tempered with pain”.
 These widows created a parallel branch of simple vegetarian cuisine in Bengali food culture for their surviving children and grandchildren that has quietly emerged as an incredible and diverse suite of dishes that sits at the core of the country’s identity.
 Indeed, there is a dark-humoured joke in Bangladesh that you cannot try these wonderful vegetarian meals unless your wife becomes a widow.
 Here, as in all places, food is an enduring expression of love and self that persists through restrictions put in place by geography, economy, culture and religion.

 Thukpa is a chicken noodle soup, which is another item that seems to turn up throughout different cultures with suspicious regularity.
-The noodles are usually rice noodles, and the chicken is shredded breast.
-The soup is spiced with a mix of finely blended garlic, onion, ginger, turmeric, Szechwan pepper, chilli and tomatoes, which cumulatively gives it a clear rich yellow colour that is very hearty and pleasing.
-It’s traditionally served with slices of vegetable and coriander, as well as a lime wedge.
-The lime juice is a fantastic addition – the acidity cuts through all of the rich flavours and makes the soup taste really fresh and fragrant.
+The dish is thought to have originated in Eastern Tibet, where “thukpa” generically means “soup”, although has since spread to surrounding Nepal, Bhutan and parts of Northern India, who have all adopted and adapted it to their own local tastes and ingredients.
+Music to my ears – I love a flexible ingredient list!
+The noodles are usually rice noodles, and the chicken is shredded either from poached cuts or, conveniently, whatever leftover chicken might be laying around.
+I spiced my soup with a paste of finely blended garlic, onion, ginger, turmeric, Szechwan pepper, chilli and tomatoes, which cumulatively gave it a clear rich yellow colour that is very hearty and pleasing.
+I served it with slices of vegetable (carrot, capsicum etc) and coriander, as well as a lime wedge.
+The lime juice was a fantastic addition – the acidity cut through all of the rich flavours and made the soup taste eye-poppingly fresh and fragrant.
+If you hear that I’m sick and bedridden, bring me a bowl of thukpa over bland and boring chicken noodle soup any day!